 Once you are a Registered Art Therapist (ATR), you may apply to carry the Board Certified (BC) distinction with your ATR credential.

 - The highest distinction you can earn as an art therapist.

 - Assurance to employers, clients, and the public that you have met rigorous standards.

 - A certification that is portable from state to state and is accredited by the National Commission on Certifying Agencies (NCCA).

 In addition, Board Certification is a widely recognized professional designation of the major health and educational professions in the United States.
 The Art Therapy Credentials Board Examination (ATCBE) is a reliable and valid tool used by the licensing boards of several states.

 Becoming a Registered Art Therapist (ATR) is the first step toward earning the ATR-BC.
+Only ATR’s are qualified to become board certified.
 If you have a current ATR credential, no additional education is required to apply for Board Certification.
 If you have not yet earned your ATR designation, take those steps first.

 To earn the ATR-BC, you must pass the national examination, demonstrating comprehensive knowledge of the theories and clinical skills used in art therapy.
 As with the ATR, you also agree to provide services within the ethical guidelines of the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.